xaecbd/KCenter/README.md

 For more information, see the README in [KafkaCenter/docs](./docs).<br/>
 For information about module the documentation, see the Module in [KafkaCenter/docs/Module](./docs/Module.md).<br/>
 For information about user guide the documentation, see the UserGuide in [KafkaCenter/docs/UserGuide](./docs/UserGuide.md).
+For information about kafka connect ui, see docs in [KafkaConnectUi](./docs/KafkaConnectUi.md)
 ## TODO

 See [TODO List](https://github.com/xaecbd/KafkaCenter/projects/1)